-Policy Title: Photography and Videography in UW Animal Use Areas
+Policy Title: Photography and Videography in UW Research Animal Use Areas

 Purpose: This policy is intended to protect the integrity of UW research and teaching, to protect proprietary information, and to assure respect for the privacy and safety interests of staff and students.

-Principal Investigators (PI) and staff who wish to allow filming of research animals for reasons not described below, should communicate their intent to their School or College’s Dean’s Office or University Communications.
-These communication groups can help guide the process to ensure the University’s public interests are best protected.
+Principal Investigators (PI) and staff who wish to allow filming in animal use areas for reasons not described below should communicate their intent to their School or College’s Dean’s Office or University Communications.
 Reaching out for guidance from communication professionals is highly recommended for photography and filming by outside interests, (e.g., journalists).

-POLICY: Use of a recording device (e.g., film camera, digital camera, camera phones, digital recorder, sound recorder) to capture images of UW research animals is prohibited with the following exceptions:
+POLICY: Use of a recording device (e.g., film camera, digital camera, camera phones, digital recorder) to capture images of UW research animals, and/or associated personnel, documents, materials, equipment, vehicles, or facilities, is prohibited with the following exceptions:

 - When performed by government inspectors (e.g. USDA Veterinary Medical Officer);